Dummiesman/angel-file-formats/Midtown Madness 2/DgBangerData.md

 |2     | No collision, only update the physics entity.
 Mutually exclusive with other collision flags.
 |4     | Collide terrain only.
 Mutually exclusive with other collision flags.
 |16    | Collide instances and terrain.
 Mutually exclusive with other collision flags.
-|32   | AI don't consider this an obstacle
+|32   | Collide with wheels (i.e. you can drive on the banger instance), also not considered an obstacle to AI anymore
 |64    | Collide instances and terrain, high priority (no despawn).
 Mutually exclusive with other collision flags.

 ### Tags of the dgBangerData block